 You can get checked out at the Sexual Health Service.

 The service is confidential.

 Sexual Health Clinics

 The sexual health clinics in Wrexham are the Info Shop and the Wrexham Maelor Hospital.
 The Info Shop provides young people aged 25 and under with sexual health advice on a drop in basis.
-They offer different contraception such as the condoms, pill, injection and the implant; the Info Shop does not test for sexually transmitted infections but we can provide information.
-They also offer Pregnancy testing just speak to a member of staff.
+They offer different contraception such as the condoms, pill, injection and the implant.
+They also offer STI Testing & Pregnancy testing just speak to a member of staff.